-If you’re working with a colleague with a disability in a new capacity, you probably have questions about how to address their needs.
-You and your organization can easily make accomodations for your colleague, whether you’re working with them remotely or in person.
+If you’re working in a new capacity with a colleague with a disability, you may have questions about how to address their needs.
+You and your organization can easily make appropriate accommodations whether you’re working with them remotely or in person.
 Here’s how to respectfully hold meetings with or onboard a disabled colleague.

 Set Up Remote Communications

 If your colleague can work remotely, they will be able to use the services (like care from family) and equipment (like rails or wheelchair-accessible countertops) they have set up at home.
 That can remove hassle and discomfort from their workday.
-If you’re onboarding an employee or client with a disability, figure out when you should set up conference or video calls.
+If you’re onboarding an employee or client with a disability, schedule regular conference calls or video chats to keep in touch.

 Remember that remote communications can create challenges for deaf or blind professionals.
 Always make sure that you clear the communications medium with the disabled person before you have to use it.
-Deaf colleagues will likely need accommodation if they need to participate in a phone call.
+Deaf colleagues will likely need accommodations to participate in audio calls.
 Many deaf and hard of hearing people use closed captioning phone services through providers like CapTel.

 You should check in with your deaf colleague before the call.
 Ask if the device they use works with the conference calling service that you’re using — if they’re not sure, you should check in with the provider.